7 COMMON MISTAKES MADE WHEN GROWING

 Proper air circulation also acts like wind, which will help to strengthen your cannabis plants stalks.
 With poor ventilation, your cannabis plant won’t get enough CO2 needed for photosynthesis.
 Resulting in slower growth as well as creating the perfect environment for mold, mildew, and fungi to spread.

-COMMON MISTAKE 3: INCORRECT HUMIDITY LEVELS
+3. INCORRECT HUMIDITY LEVELS

 Your humidity levels are very important and often overlooked until it’s too late.
 High humidity levels increase your chances of fungi and mold.
 Once mildew sets in it’s a bugger to stop.
 Low humidity levels will, in turn, stress your cannabis plants causing them to use too much water.
 This will end up in your cannabis plants being stifled.